Staying in Thailand’s vibrant capital

 Lower Sukhumvit (Nana/Asok) is lively and central, while Upper Sukhumvit (Thong Lor/Ekkamai) is stylish and trendy, popular with expats.

-Further along Sukhumvit going east it quiets down but stays connected via BTS.
+Further along Sukhumvit going east, it quiets down but stays connected via BTS.

 - Pros: Lots of dining, nightlife, shopping, great BTS access.